ChrisRaynerSG/Carnasa_Games_Website_and_API/readme.md

 - **Access Control**:
   - Private user accounts are restricted to the account owner and Admins.
   - Admins can perform any action on the API, while regular users are limited to managing their own content.
+  - To recieve a JWT for authorization, login via the Authentication API Controller `POST /login`.

 ---